Who produces your favourite wine? Do you even think about it? You know, who is behind the label?

-Did you know that my parents used to own a vineyard?
-For ten years they lived at Chateau Masburel, turning it around from being semi derelict and producing third rate wine to a co-operative into a stunning home and a business that shipped worldwide.
+Once upon a time my parents owned a vineyard?
+For ten years they lived at Chateau Masburel, turning it around from being semi derelict and producing third rate wine sold to a co-operative, into a stunning home and a business that shipped award winning wine worldwide.
 During that time, and in fact before it, my parents had been fans of wine to a greater degree than many of us can claim.
 Not just enjoying it but knowing about it.

 What they don’t know about wine, quite frankly, isn’t worth knowing.

 And it makes them fascinating dinner companions because when they are presented with a wine list they generally pick something that you might never have thought of or considered.
 And avoiding some others you might have regularly as they know that the 2017 on offer was the worst year for that particular region and therefore the bottle will disappoint.

 When my parents moved to the Dordogne in the late 90s there was a lot of media attention around them because not only was the place run by Brits, but by a woman.
 You can imagine the reaction they got from the locals, keen to find out who these lunatics were who thought they could compete with producers who had lived and breathed wine from birth.
 It caused quite a stir and people were keen to find out about then new owners.

 So when I hear about other people doing something similar it always makes me prick up my ears.
 Families like the Cronks who run Mirabeau, having sold up in the UK to pursue a dream to make incredible rosé that is suitable for drinking all year round.
 In 2011, their first year of selling they sign a contract to be sold in Waitrose which is exactly what happened with my folks too.
 From then on they have gone from strength to strength, winning medals along the way and really shaking up the idea that rosé is just Mateus Rosé.